Ee-Chee/Spiced-Academy-tabasco-curriculum/wk4_handlebars/README.md

 ## Exercise

 Create a page on which you transform <a href="authors.json">this JSON</a> into HTML using Handlebars.
 You can lay out the page any way you wish, but all of the data about each author should be shown.
+There is no need to make an ajax request to get this data.
+You can just cut and paste it into your code and store it in a variable.

 ## Bonus Exercise